-At UNEP he played a key role in the strategic communications behind the Green Economy initiative; boosting UNEP’s media profile and launching several high profile campaigns including Think Eat Save—Reduce Your Foodprint! which links global food waste to environmental degradation and the lives of ordinary people.
+He played a key role in the strategic communications for UNEP’s Green Economy initiative and boosted UNEP’s media profile.
+He also launched high profile campaigns including Think Eat Save-Reduce Your Foodprint!, which links global food waste to environmental degradation and the lives of ordinary people.

-This is Nick’s fourth year as chair of the judges’ panel.
+This is Nick’s fourth year as chair of our judges’ panel.

 Louise Bateman is head of marketing and communications at Planet First.
 She is responsible for marketing and communications for The Planet Mark™ certification programme, including its clients and partners.

 Louise is an experienced communicator and qualified journalist with deep knowledge of the sustainability and green-business agenda.
 She has founded and edited several publications, including GreenWise Business.
 She has also advised businesses on content-marketing strategies and helps them devise successful online marketing campaigns.